morphy2k/k8s-mongo-sidecar/example/StatefulSet/README.md

 With the release of [Stateful Sets](http://kubernetes.io/docs/concepts/abstractions/controllers/statefulsets/) and custom [Storage Classes](http://kubernetes.io/docs/user-guide/persistent-volumes/#storageclasses), Kubernetes can automate all of the underlying infra required to run a MongoDB Replica Sets

-*Note:* Stateful Sets are beta. **This requires Kubernetes 1.5.1**

 ## Before You Start

 -   Have a Kubernetes Cluster created with at least version 1.5.1
 -   Have admin access to the cluster

 ## Creating the Storage Class